ATTAINING TO THE INHERITANCE

 So it is true that no creature of God can approach the glory and majesty the Father has bestowed on the Lord Jesus, because Jesus is the begotten Son of God.

-And again, when he bringeth in the firstbegotten into the world, he saith, And let all the angels of God worship him.
+But when He again brings the firstborn into the world, He says: “Let all the angels of God worship Him.”
 (Hebrews 1:6)

-In verse five we have the expression, “this day have I begotten thee.”
-And in verse six, “when he bringeth in the firstbegotten into the world.”
+In verse five we have the expression, “this day have I begotten you.”
+And in verse six, “when he brings in the firstbegotten into the world.”

 There is a mystery here.